stritzinger/ro2erl_bridge/doc/design.md

    - Provides a metrics API to query current bandwidth and message rates
    - Metrics decay over time using a configurable window (default 5 seconds)
    - Accurate reporting even with time adjustments or NTP updates
+   - Metrics are periodically reported to the hub for system-wide monitoring

+5. **Topic Status Reporting:**
+   - Bridge periodically reports all known topics to connected hubs
+   - Reports include topic metadata, filterable status, bandwidth limits, and metrics
+   - Enables hub to maintain a global view of all topics in the system
+   - Facilitates centralized traffic management and optimization

 ### Error Handling
 - Graceful handling of hub disconnections